-Franklin Graham: Welsh first minister 'regrets' US evangelist's Newport event
+Franklin Graham: Mark Drakeford 'regrets' US evangelist's event

 It cancelled an appearance by Mr Graham, who is the son of the late preacher Billy Graham, in 2020 because of his views on homosexuality.

-ICC Wales said it had received assurances from the Billy Graham Evangelistic Association that Rev Graham "will not be speaking out against anyone, or any group of people".
+ICC Wales said it had received assurances from the Billy Graham Evangelistic Association that Mr Graham "will not be speaking out against anyone, or any group of people".

 In the Senedd, Plaid Cymru leader Adam Price said: "Mr Graham may be entitled to his homophobic beliefs but he is surely not entitled to be provided with a stage to air them at a convention centre that is 50% owned by the Welsh government."